AMBARAGONDA-RAHUL/openly-agent-claims-dashboard/README.md

 ## 📌 Project Overview

 This open-source repository demonstrates a **data-driven, end-to-end analytics platform** designed to help Openly unlock its next phase of sustainable, agent-led growth.
-Beyond standard financial risk and reserving dashboards, this project delivers **agent onboarding funnel analysis**—a tool to measure, benchmark, and accelerate how quickly new independent agents become productive, supporting Openly’s mission to empower agents with modern technology and insight.
+Beyond standard financial risk and reserving dashboards, this project delivers **agent onboarding funnel analysis** a tool to measure, benchmark, and accelerate how quickly new independent agents become productive, supporting Openly’s mission to empower agents with modern technology and insight.

 This suite directly supports Openly’s **Financial Risk Analyst** function, while also solving a critical, under-addressed challenge: ensuring every agent who joins can quickly and confidently serve customers, driving both retention and growth.